-I LOVE their game ideas in this post.
-Mainly because they are games that you can play with ANY content.
+I LOVE their activity ideas in this post.
+Mainly because they are activities that you can do with ANY content.
 They also are super engaging and fun!

 So without further adieu, here are my friends Tiffany and Courtney!